riedyw/PoshFunctions/Docs/Format-WrapText.md

 ```

 ## DESCRIPTION
-Wraps text at a particular column width (Default=80)
+Wraps text at a particular column width (Default=80).
+Function aliased to 'WrapText'.

 ## EXAMPLES